mvac7/PSGed/README.md

 ![Drumm](https://raw.githubusercontent.com/mvac7/PSGed/main/screenshots/drumm04.2.png)

+### Chapter 5.
+Back to the future.

 I decided to open this project on GitHub, thanks to [Retro DeLuxe](https://github.com/retrodeluxe), since he showed interest in this project.

-In the short term I want to publish version 0.9 of PSGed and later an application resulting from the evolution of TARP but with editing (called TDB), and in the future I do not rule out being able to do the GrooveSX application.
+It is possible that PSGed version 0.9 will be published soon and later an application called TDB based on the evolution of TARP but with editing.

-*mvac7*
+I do not rule out in the future being able to make the GrooveSX application, although it may already be published in a parallel universe.

+In all this time I have also programmed some open source libraries, graphical tools for cross development and Random Monkey Generators.
+Nothing useful.
+For this reason, I now roam in the underworld of fake developers.
+If you need me, *Who you gonna call?* **Ghostbusters!**

+*mvac7 (aka aorante)*